brookingcharlie/homeschooling/README.md

 # Homeschooling

-Rust implementation for Shokunin Jul 2020, using recursion to seach for an even division of tasks.
+Rust implementation for Shokunin Jul 2020, using recursion to search for an even division of tasks.

 Prerequisites: Docker

-To run the app using the example input file:
+To build and run the app using the example input file:

 ```
-./go run < input.txt
+$ ./go run < input.txt
 Yes

 Child 1: Task A (5 points) + Task B (4 points) + Task C (1 point) = 10 points